LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.22.1
+*Released*: 3 February 2020
+* Issue 38012: For the Batch Update Dialog a field should be cleared if it is changed to disabled

 ### version 0.22.0
 *Released*: 30 January 2020
 * Issue 39558: Adjust styling of import tabs to better indicate they are actionable.